Solo Female Travel Going Off the Grid: 7 Life Lessons the Desert Taught Me

 I wanted to brave the world!
 I wanted to see the world and be independent.
 It was that simple.

 Staying at the hostel wasn’t bad.
 There were showers and bathrooms.
 I would explore Moab.
 Hike around a little.
-I didn’t veer too far from places I already stomped around in college.
+I didn’t venture too far from places I already stomped around in college.
 Besides, work was starting soon.

-Upon moving to Moab, I got a library card and spent time reading and chilling.
+I got a library card and spent time reading and chilling.

 This is where I discovered what it meant to be an introvert; although, there was no label for it at the time I was accustomed to.